-Public opinion is divided when it comes to the pleasure of eating oysters and other sea creatures that stare boldly back at you while you eat them.
+Public opinion is divided on the pleasure of consuming sea creatures that stare boldly back at you while you eat them.
 Like Marmite®, you either love it or you hate it.

 Now, researchers at the University of California, Davis have added an extra level of complexity to this debate by showing that the seafood we eat regularly contains man-made rubbish that has made it out to sea.